actinia-org/actinia-docker/README.md

 This repository is a set of Dockerimages and docker-compose configs.

+Ready to use Dockerimages are available at https://hub.docker.com/r/mundialis/actinia-core

 __actinia-alpine__
 * build and pushed to [`mundialis/actinia`](https://hub.docker.com/repository/docker/mundialis/actinia)
 * includes actinia-plugins